Tech Roles

 Tech resume mistakes that hurt interviews

-- One resume used for backend, frontend, and data roles unchanged.
+- One resume used for backend, frontend, and data roles unchanged creates a top-of-file failure that weakens both search and trust before anyone reads the rest.

 ATS-safe formatting for engineers

-- Prefer clean PDF or DOCX tested in ATS checker.
+- Prefer clean PDF or DOCX tested in ATS checker helps because it gives both parsers and recruiters one obvious reading path through the file.

 Role-targeting strategy

-- Run ATS Checker on your current tech resume to catch parse blockers.
+- Run ATS Checker on your current tech resume to catch parse blockers then save the tested export under the name you will submit.

-- Use Resume Score to find weak evidence and clarity issues.
+- Use Resume Score to find weak evidence and clarity issues because one uncontrolled version jump is enough to reintroduce the same problem.

-- Paste the target posting into Job Description Analyzer for role-specific terms.
+- Paste the target posting into Job Description Analyzer for role-specific terms and use the exact file you plan to send, not the draft you last edited.

 Input